-The class teacher liaises with the Special Educational Needs Co-ordinator should they believe that external agencies need to be involved due to a child's behaviour these may include referral to the Local Inclusion Support Team (LIST).
+The class teacher liaises with the Special Educational Needs Co-ordinator should they believe that external agencies need to be involved due to a child's behaviour these may include referral to specialist support services.

 The class teacher reports to parents about the progress of each child in their class, in line with the whole-school policy.
 The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a child.